-My time is worth much more than that – but we’re all coming from a different place, and we all place a different value on our time (you know who you are).
+My time is worth much more than that, but we all come from a different places, and we all place a different value on our time (you know who you are).

 In a nutshell, the Mashvisor platform helps you make faster and smarter real estate investment decisions.
 It eliminates the need for the tedious process of performing real estate market analysis and investment property analysis with spreadsheets and replaces them with a set of highly interactive real estate investing tools.